 The future ability to scan text for readability, topics, sentiment, emotionality – to scan images for faces, places and objects and likewise to analyse video, unlocks enormous possibilities to discover successful content.

 Content intelligence allows you to gauge the behaviours of your audience over the longer term and will reveal the narratives that are connecting with your audience and are attributed to driving desired outcomes.

 While the creation of quality content will never be fully automated, the content creation process will be significantly enhanced with the ability to read audience data.

 Shifting the focus away from what’s happening on social media and focusing instead on the preferences, behaviours and patterns of your audience on how they engage with specific content, provides the best signals for what to do next.

 Why does content intelligence even matter, and why is it better than worrying about likes on social media?
 Because you grow your audience by listening to them rather than the noise created on social media.

-If your brand needs help figuring out the right marketing needs for you and your target audience, contact us at Liquid and we’ll help your business navigate the digital marketplace.
+If your brand needs help figuring out the right marketing needs for you and your target audience, contact a local brand agency like Liquid Creativity and we’ll help your business navigate the digital marketplace.